ryanlee92/flutter_web_auth_2/flutter_web_auth_2/README.md

 **Note:** To use multiple scopes with Google, you need to encode them as a single string, separated by spaces.
 For example, `scope: 'email https://www.googleapis.com/auth/userinfo.profile'`.
 Here is [a list of all supported scopes](https://developers.google.com/identity/protocols/oauth2/scopes).

+## Migration

-## Upgrading to `4.x`
+### Upgrading to `4.x`

+Generally, the following constraints have been added in version `4.0.0`:
+- Android embedding v1 support has been removed (it was deprecated already long ago)
+- Android min SDK and JVM version has been increased to 21 and 11, respectively (in accordance with Flutter `3.22.0`)
+- Migrated away from deprecated iOS and macOS functions (now iOS 17.4 and macOS 14.4 are required!)

-Version `4.0.0` introduced a new approach for Linux and Windows to authenticate users - using Webview APIs.
+Version `4.0.0` also introduced a new approach for Linux and Windows to authenticate users - using Webview APIs.
 Hence, you only need to change your code if you are targeting Linux or Windows.
 If you are fine with still using the old version, here is what you need to change:
 - Pass `useWebview: false` into the options of your call to `authenticate`, like so: